Affair of the Placards: Aftermath

 Processions were announced in all the parishes of Paris for the following Sunday.
 In Paris, the King himself stood under the canopy where the Most Holy Eucharist was usually carried, making a clear political statement.

 In addition, a reward of a hundred écus was advertised for information leading to the arrest of the perpetrator or perpetrators, who were to be burned at the stake.
 Protestant sympathizers were soon identified and sent to the Châtelet.
-The first condemnations were pronounced 10 November; the first of those burned at the stake, on 13 November, was a cripple named Barthélemi Milon.
+The first condemnations were pronounced 10 November 1534; the first of those burned at the stake, on 13 November, was a cripple named Barthélemi Milon.

 The polemic against the Catholic Church was considered a severe insult to Catholics, and the King now publicly affirmed his Catholic faith.
 The immediate public outcry necessitated the flight of several prominent Protestant leaders, including John Calvin, and of scholars and poets like Clément Marot.

-In another provocative action the following 13 January, when François had recently returned to Paris, broadsheets of a tract on the Sacraments were deposited in the streets and doorways of Paris.
+In another provocative action on 13 January 1535, when François had recently returned to Paris, broadsheets of a tract on the Sacraments were deposited in the streets and doorways of Paris.
 Later, printing was banned by royal decree.

+Anyone caught in possession or distribution of placards, libelles, or books on the forbidden topic would be charged and prosecuted simply by association with the forbidden print.
+The king’s ban had in effect made heresy equivalent to political disobedience in the form of literary crimes.
+The Affair of the Placards had left no doubt about François I’s attitude towards French Protestantism, dissent, and orthodoxy.
+In the last seven years of his reign, repressive legislation flowed unabated and fueled the French religious crisis.